A Glug of Oil

 Dump the lot into the slow cooker - except for the salt and tomato ketchup.

-A simple side salad and, or garlic bread or dough balls 😋
+A simple side salad and my easy cheesy garlic bread recipe, or dough balls 😋

 Have you tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ star rating in the recipe card below!